The Aggregate Supply Curve and Potential GDP

 The Aggregate Demand Curve

-Aggregate demand (AD) refers to total spending in an economy on domestic goods and services.
+Aggregate demand (AD) is the relationship between the total spending in an economy on domestic goods and services and the price level for output.
 (Strictly speaking, AD is what economists call total planned expenditure.
-You’ll learn about this in more detail in the Keynesian module.)
-It includes all four components of spending: consumption expenditure, investment expenditure, government expenditure, and net export expenditure (exports minus imports).
-This demand is determined by a number of factors, but one of them is the aggregate price level.
+For now, just think of aggregate demand as total spending.)
+It includes all four components of demand: consumption, investment, government spending, and net exports (exports minus imports).
+This demand is determined by a number of factors, but one of them is the price level—recall though, that the price level is an index number such as the GDP deflator that measures the average price of the things we buy.
 The aggregate demand (AD) curve shows the total spending on domestic goods and services at each price level.

 The wealth effect holds that as the price level increases, the buying power of savings that people have stored up in bank accounts and other assets will diminish, eaten away to some extent by inflation.
 Because a rise in the price level reduces people’s wealth, consumption spending will fall as the price level rises.

 The interest rate effect is that as prices for outputs rise, the same purchases will take more money or credit to accomplish.
 This additional demand for money and credit will push interest rates higher.
 In turn, higher interest rates will reduce borrowing by businesses for investment purposes and reduce borrowing by households for homes and cars—thus reducing consumption and investment spending.